Skip to main content

 (b) Require Subprocessors to implement appropriate technical and organizational measures;

-(c) Prohibit Subprocessors from Processing Customer Personal Data for any purpose other than providing services to Elnora; and
+(c) Prohibit Subprocessors from Processing Customer Personal Data for any purpose other than providing services to Elnora;

 7.3 List of Subprocessors